 The “Circle of Life Quiz” is a personal development tool designed to provide a visual representation of how balanced your life is.
 It breaks life into three simple pieces for evaluation (work, family, self).
 I liken it to training for a triathlon – in order to achieve the best overall performance, you must equally balance the time and energy you spend training for each event (swim, bike, run).

 I want to qualify this list by noting that I have not read all these books (I marked those I have read with an asterisk).
 The Bible is the ultimate authority on Heaven, and we should never second-guess it in that respect.
 But these books provide some insightful reading on the wonder of what awaits us in Heaven.
 A personal favorite is Intra Muros, written by Rebecca Springer in 1898.
 There are many other very interesting reads.
 Enjoy!

-While I am passionate about the need for balance in work and life, I’ll be the first to admit that there is no quick fix to the many challenges we all face today in this area.
-There are plenty of books, articles and videos telling us how to solve it.
+While I am passionate about the need for integration in work and life, I’ll be the first to admit that there is no quick fix to the many challenges we all face today in this area.
+There are plenty of books, articles, and videos telling us how to solve it.
 Here’s a “top 15” list I compiled just in case it can help you in setting some goals for improvement.

 Heaven by Randy Alcorn

 I’ve made my case for this book in my post “Begin with the End in Mind“.
 Simply wonderful.
 In the words of Stu Weber (stated on the front cover):